 Marriage and sexuality

 As I hope is true of all sincere people, my values and beliefs about life, reality and everything inform the way that I evaluate any law, policy or opinion.
 I wouldn’t be a very honest person if I held to a range of beliefs that committed me to rejecting a policy but I pretended to agree with it because I felt that the culture expected it of me.
 My beliefs about what constitutes marriage are no different.
 Marriage is the union of a man and a woman.
 Sexuality is part of the way that we were created to express love and to promote procreation.
 Like all other human functions, it can go wrong through no deliberate actions on the part of the person who has the dysfunction.
 Our auditory, visual, olfactory, nervous, hormonal and mental systems and functions can go wrong.
 We know this.
 Since our sexuality is a human function too it should not be difficult to see that it could go wrong as well.
+Indeed, it seems absurd to me to deny this.
+But our culture has become one in which “just accepting all people” now means refusing to say (and vocally attacking anybody who says) that we can be dysfunctional when it comes to which sex we are attracted to.

 If you think that we are just whatever we find ourselves to be and it’s not possible for us to be dysfunctional because there’s no way that we were meant to be and certainly nothing that we are here for other than what we decide, then I’m wrong and our sexuality can’t go wrong.